aarguelles93/portfolio/readme.md

 In case you are running the project in your local machine using the serverless-offline plugin, you can manually create the required db table.
 The script 'setupDb.js' can be run from the machine; otherwise, it can be manually created through the AWS Console.
 Anyway, it is important that the name of the table later matches with the .env 'PORTFOLIO_TABLE_NAME'.

+Also, for the Twitter integration to work, the .env 'TWITTER_BEARER_TOKEN' must be configured.

 ## Environment variables
 The required .env's must be setup into the correspondent file:
 - `config.dev.json`